google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/write.markdown

 ## How people read on the web

 Research shows that [people don't read web pages, they scan](https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/).
 On average, [people only read 20–28% of web page content](https://www.nngroup.com/articles/how-little-do-users-read/).
 Reading from screens is much slower than reading from paper.
-People will give up reading and leave your site unless information is easy to access and understand.
+People will give up and leave your site unless information is easy to access and understand.

 ## How to write for mobile